marbuthnott/assertEquals/README.md

 ## INTRODUCTION

-Tech test to build an `assertEquals` function in Vanilla JavaScript.
+Building an `assertEquals` function in Vanilla JavaScript.

 ## HOW TO USE